The-afroman/ap-csp-pythonblackjack/README.md

     other cards = respective number values

-    win automaticly if the sum of cards in your deck is = to 21
+    win automatically if the sum of cards in your deck is = to 21

     win if the sum of all cards in your deck is the greatest out of all other player decks without exceeding 21